Welcome to Tampa Bay

 Little Manatee River State Park

 A short distance off Interstate 75 near the community of Wimauma, the park is easy to reach from Tampa, St. Petersburg, Bradenton and Sarasota.
-The park protects the river as an Outstanding Florida Water and provides visitors with unparalleled opportunities for hiking, canoeing and exploring the nature world by foot, boat, bike or horseback.
+It protects the river as an Outstanding Florida Water and provides visitors with unparalleled opportunities for hiking, canoeing and exploring the nature world by foot, boat, bike or horseback.
 Tent and RV camping area available.
 Because it lies largely in the river basin, the park's trails can flood during times of high water.

 Located in Tampa Bay’s historic Latin Quarter, Ybor City Museum State Park celebrates and commemorates the cigar industry that, starting in 1885, turned a barren patch of scrub land east of downtown Tampa into a hustling, bustling melting pot of immigrants from Cuba, Spain, Italy and beyond.